Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Scalings

 \subsection{Graph (d)}

 This region has already been mentioned in \cite{Qiu:2022pla}.
-Superficially, this region is of the leading power.
+Superficially, this region is of the leading power (i.e. it scales as $\lambda^1$).
 The additional assumption that is made relies on the so-called ``soft-end suppression'', which states that the leading twist pion DA $\phi_{\pi}(z)$ vanishes linearly at the endpoints $z = 0,1$.
-This fact is well-established.
+This fact is well-established \cite{Ball:1998je}.
 This implies that the $B$ subgraph, when integrated over $k^+$ and $k_{\perp}$, behaves like $k^-$ as $k^- \rightarrow 0$.
-This implies a further suppression compared to \EQ\eqref{eq:pc-formula}, making graph (d) power-suppressed.
-In \APP\ref{app:soft-end-supp} we provide some more details on this issue.
+Therefore, we get a further suppression compared to \EQs\eqref{eq:pc-formula} and \eqref{eq:pc-formula-2}, making graph (d) power-suppressed.
+In \SEC\ref{sec:soft-end-suppression}, we provide some more details on this issue.

-Note that in the related process of DVMP, the analogous region can be avoided by demanding that the incoming off-shell photon be longitudinally polarized \cite{Collins:1996fb}, which gives additional suppression from the hard part.
-This argument does not work here, so one needs to rely on soft-end suppression.
+Note that in the related process of DVMP, it is not necessary to invoke soft-end suppression.
+This is because when the incoming virtual photon is longitudinally polarised, one automatically obtains additional suppression from the hard subgraph \cite{Collins:1996fb}.
+However, this argument does not work here, so one needs to rely on soft-end suppression for exclusive $\pi^0\gamma$ photoproduction.